 Who do I contact for independent support?

-Independent Support Workers can help you understand the following:
+You can support from Sunderland SEND Independent Advice and Support Service (IASS).
+They will help you understand the following:

 - What an Education, Health and Care (EHC) plan is;